 A psychologist friend of mine once told me, when a human being becomes socially disconnected, they seek solace in seeking a state of relative superiority to others.

-For example, if no one loves you and you aren’t invited to any parties, you might seek solace in the thought that at least you are either intellectually or morally superior to these people that do not offer you the golden goal of love and social acceptance.
+For example, if no one loves you and you aren’t invited to any parties, you might seek solace in telling yourself that you are either intellectually or morally superior to these people.
+You are not connected, but at least you are superior.

 The trouble with having a lot of money is that, it creates a kind of social isolation, as you no longer share in the common experience of most of humanity.
 Sure, having all that money is fabulous (I assume), but beyond a certain point, it loses its meaning.
 Once you have enough money to eat in the best restaurant and drive the best car and fly around in a private jet, what’s left?
 If you have these material goods but you are starved for the most precious and valuable things in life, i.e., a sense of purpose and a feeling of connection to other human beings, what do you do?